open-learning-exchange/BeLL-Apps/README.md

+# Installing on your local CouchDB from the BeLL Apps Source server

+1. Go to `https://bellappssource.cloudant.com/apps/_design/bell/installer/get-bookmarklet-here.html` (username is bellappssource and password is installpass)
+1. Drag the link to your bookmarks bar.
+1. Go to your local CouchDB's Futon (probably `http://127.0.0.1:5984/_utils`)
+1. Click on the `Install BeLL Apps` bookmarklet

 # About
 This is the third iteration of the BeLL software.
 It's a Backbone.js app that caches itself in the browser that is backed by CouchDB when a server is available and PouchDB in the browser when a server is not available.
 Initial support for PDFs is currently implemented, support for Videos and single HTML5 Apps coming next.
 We're tracking bugs and new features on the [GitHub Wiki](https://github.com/open-learning-exchange/BeLL-Apps/wiki/@todo's) at the moment.